Public Outreach and Informing the Public Grants

 - Tax ID number or Employee ID number if part of an organization, Social Security Number if an individual

 These funds cannot be used for salaries, stipends, etc. of the main participants, but can be used to hire a student, an intern, or professional services if that is essential for the project.
+Some selected grants will be aided in funding by the National Science Foundation, so additional federal restrictions may apply.

 Indirect Cost Letter